wvu-navLab/gnss-ins-zupt/README.md

-## corenav-fusion
+## GNSS-INS-ZUPT

-This repository contains the software release for "ZUPT aided GNSS Factor Graph with InertialNavigation Integration for Wheeled Robots".
+This repository contains the software release for "ZUPT aided GNSS Factor Graph with Inertial Navigation Integration for Wheeled Robots".

 <br/>
 <br/>